Vincent Favrat

 The Agentic Workflow Reality

 Favrat grounded his vision in immediate market transformation. « We have to be consistent with the facts.
 The fact is that we are entering the agentic workflow era, and the power need for compute is going to explode.
-This is a fact, this is not a question. »
+This is not a question.
+This is a fact. »

-The choice becomes binary: « Either you build some European sovereign tech stack and factories or you outsource that to the US or other parts of the world, which is the case already very largely for companies of big size. »
+The choice becomes binary: « Either you build some European sovereign tech stack and factories or you outsource that to the US and its Far West or to China in the Far East, which is the case already very largely for companies of big size.
+Could there be a middle ground, in Europe, led by Switzerland. »

-Favrat concluded by connecting his vision to Switzerland's innovation heritage. « So it's better to pump up good energy and to solve real life problems in the real world AI, » he declared, positioning inference factories as continuing Switzerland's tradition of breakthrough innovations that solve global challenges.
+Favrat concluded by connecting his vision to Switzerland's innovation heritage. « So it's better to pump up good energy and to solve real life problems in real world AI, » he declared, positioning inference factories as continuing Switzerland's tradition of breakthrough innovations that solve global challenges.
+We have the brain power and we our regulation light, well situated outside of the AI act.
+These are key advantages when it comes to attracting talents and to innovate without being slowed down by overregulation.
+Can Switzerland become a little but highly efficient sandbox and powerhouse for AI in Europe?

 The discussion was further enriched by practical considerations about infrastructure requirements.
 The moderator highlighted the explosive growth in token requirements for reasoning models, noting that companies with 200 developers using AI coding assistance would require 16 H100 GPUs, while current Swiss infrastructure provides only 4-8 GPUs, underscoring the infrastructure gap Favrat's vision aims to address.